Jump to:

 Water.
 If you have ordered humidity or have internal water-cooled refrigeration, you will need a dedicated water supply and a drain.
 Be diligent when choosing the right test chamber; it needs to fit your test requirements and facility.

-Once you’ve purchased a test chamber, you need to make the investment last.
-The best way to do that is to practice regular maintenance and coupling your purchase with a service plan.
-Work with your manufacturer if possible as they know your test chamber inside and out.
+Once you’ve purchased a test chamber, you must make the investment last.
+The best way to do that is to practice regular maintenance and couple your purchase with a service plan.
+Work with your manufacturer if possible, as they know your test chamber inside and out.

 A service plan ensures you address issues as soon as they arise, spot any defects before they become expensive fixes, and establish a testing schedule with maintenance built into the calendar.
 The goal is to keep your test chamber operational for as long as possible (upwards of 15 years) while preventing any costly delays.